Chilcotin Country: Wild horses

-The Chilcotin is also known for its large population of mustang horses, which have contributed to the bloodlines of domesticated horses in the regions, including a variety known as the cayuse pony or, in some local spellings, cayoosh (the old name for the town of Lillooet), which lies just outside the Chilcotin to the southeast, near where the plateau meets the Fraser River.
+The Chilcotin is also known for its large population of mustang horses, which have contributed to the bloodlines of domesticated horses in the region, including a variety known as the cayuse pony or, in some local spellings, cayoosh (the old name for the town of Lillooet), which lies just outside the Chilcotin to the southeast, near where the plateau meets the Fraser River.

-Still "controlled" today due to their competition for forage with cattle herds, they were once so overpopulated — even before put into competition with the feed demands of large-scale ranching — that a high bounty was set on them and they were hunted out, and nearly exterminated.
+Still "controlled" today due to their competition for forage with cattle herds, they were once so overpopulated — even before put into competition with the feed demands of large-scale ranching — that a high bounty was set on them and they were hunted out and nearly exterminated.
 They are believed to be stock brought in during gold rush times, as according to contemporary records the Chilcotins did not have horses until then.
-Author and guide-outfitter Chilco Choate, however, points out that forage patterns and the adaptation of the breed to the area, it is more likely that they entered the area, already wild prior to domestication by local natives and being perhaps offshoots of the large horseherds acquired by the Okanagan and Nez Perce and other plateau peoples several decades before.
+Author and guide-outfitter Chilco Choate, however, points out that, based on forage patterns and the adaptation of the breed to the area, it is more likely that they entered the area already wild before domestication by local natives and being perhaps offshoots of the large horse herds acquired by the Okanagan and Nez Perce and other plateau peoples several decades before.
 Despite their controlled status, their population survives today, though imperilled by expansion of ranching and logging.

 The area is accessed by Highway 20, which runs from the port town of Bella Coola, at the head of South Bentinck Arm, a coastal fjord piercing into the heart of the Coast Mountains, across the mountains and plateau to the city of Williams Lake, the principal town of the south Cariboo.
-Near Highway 20 in the southern end of Tweedsmuir Park is Hunlen Falls, at 1226 feet (373.7 m) one of Canada's highest, plunging into a deep canyon that makes measurement difficult.
+Near Highway 20 at the southern end of Tweedsmuir Park is Hunlen Falls, at 1226 feet (373.7 m), one of Canada's highest, plunging into a deep canyon that makes measurement difficult.